-Six of the 40 school-based CSE programs evaluated by the 60 studies in this database produced 10 significant negative effects (as documented in seven studies) for the targeted youth population or substantial subgroups.
-This was 15% of programs or 12% of studies.
+Out of 60 studies of school-based CSE, seven (or about one in eight) found significant negative effects on the targeted youth population or substantial subgroups.
+This represented six out of the 40 programs (more than one in seven) or 12% of studies and 15% of programs.
 Four of these programs are currently on the U.S. government's TPP list of evidence-based programs, eligible for federal funding.
 The field of prevention research stipulates that "serious negative effects on important outcomes" should disqualify a prevention program from being designated as "effective."